Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Methods

-\paragraph{Infinite dimensions.} We extend CSM to infinite-dimensional variations by letting $\Xi$ be a function space, naming this approach $i$CSM.
-This extension allows our model $f_{\theta}$ to adapt to a broader range of changes and potentially leverage Lie group symmetries for dynamical systems and translation equivariance for images \cite{gordon2019convolutional}.
+We extend CSM to infinite-dimensional variations by letting $\Xi$ be a function space, naming this approach \textbf{$i$CSM} \rebut{(see \cref{fig:icsm})}.
+This extension allows our model $f_{\theta}$ to adapt to a broader range of changes.
 In our implementation of $i$CSM, we chose $\Xi$ as the space of multi-layer perceptrons, whose weights are flattened into a 1-dimensional tensor to perform Taylor expansion.
+The input $x^e$ is no longer concatenated to this 1-dimensional tensor $\xi^e$, but rather to its output $\xi^e(\cdot)$ -- the context is viewed as a function of another variable, typically time $t$ when learning \textbf{dynamical systems}.

-To ensure stability of our predictive mapping, we initialize the weights of these neural networks at 0 since Taylor expansions are local approximations and perform better when $\xi^e$ is close to $\xi^j$.
+To ensure stability of our predictive mapping, we initialize the weights of these neural networks at \replace{0}{\textbf{0}} since Taylor expansions are local approximations and perform better when $\xi^e$ is close to $\xi^j$.
 Random initialization of neural networks does not guarantee such proximity, and leads to divergence early in the training process.